Geus7/Java/README.md

 # Codes
 <br>

-1.Reversing the words of sentence.
+1.Reversing the words of a sentence.
 <br>